Virtually-Retro/SoundManager/README.md

 ## Methods / Functions

-add_sound( filename ) - Adds a file into the manager - returns the unique ID of the load file
+add_sound( filename ) - Adds a file into the manager - returns the unique ID of the loaded file

 play_sound( ID ) - Plays a sound with the given ID